c3pko/wordle/README.md

 # wordle

 This is a CLI version of wordle.
 To run it you must have Rust installed.
-Ensure you have cargo installed with ```cargo --version```.
+Ensure you have Rust installed with ```rustc --version```.
 If you don't, [follow the docs to install it](https://www.rust-lang.org/tools/install)

 To clone and build the program run the following commands: